mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 5. In "Add Robot" panel, input a nickname for the robot and select a "message group" which the robot will join in. click "next".

 6. There will be a Webhook URL in the panel, looks like this: https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxx.
-Copy this URL to the Grafana DingTalk setting page and then click "finish".
+Copy this URL to the Mosaicoo DingTalk setting page and then click "finish".

 ### Discord